Somali Armed Forces: Decline and collapse, 1978–1991

 By the mid-1980s, more resistance movements supported by Ethiopia's Derg administration had sprung up across the country.
-Barre responded by ordering punitive measures against those he perceived as locally supporting the guerillas, especially in the northern regions.
-The clampdown included bombing of cities, with the northwestern administrative center of Hargeisa, a Somali National Movement (SNM) stronghold, among the targeted areas in 1988.
+Barre responded by ordering punitive destruction, especially in the heavily Issaq northern regions.
+The northwestern administrative center of Hargeisa, a Somali National Movement (SNM) stronghold, was almost totally destroyed by bombing and artillery in 1988.
+The Hargeisa war memorial today is a MiG fighter-bomber aircraft that those on the ground managed to shoot down during the attacks.